Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Introduction

 For 2D RBC that is horizontally periodic and subject to stress-free velocity conditions at the top and bottom boundaries, some simulations have displayed a flow state dominated by a horizontal mean wind.
 The wind's strong vertical shear suppresses heat transport and precludes convection rolls. \Cref{fig:flow}(b) shows an example of such \emph{windy convection}, sheared so that cold plumes move rightward along the top, while hot plumes move leftward.
-(The sign of the shear is an arbitrary symmetry-breaking.)
+(The sign of the shear is an arbitrary breaking of symmetry.)
 The general phenomenon of windy convection, also called zonal flow or shearing convection, has been seen in 2D simulations of various convection models at least as early as \citet{thompson1970} -- see references in \citet[page 363]{goluskin2014convectively}.
-It has been likened to strong zonal flows that arise in geophysical and astrophysical systems \citep{richards2006zonal,miyagoshi2010zonal,von2015generation,heimpel2005simulation,kaspi2018jupiter} and in tokamak plasmas \citep{diamond2005}.
-Systematic parameter studies of windy convection in RBC were carried out by \citet{goluskin2014convectively} and \citet{wang2020zonal}.
+This windy convection has features in common with strong zonal flows that arise in geophysical and astrophysical systems \citep{richards2006zonal,miyagoshi2010zonal,von2015generation,heimpel2005simulation,kaspi2018jupiter} and in tokamak plasmas \citep{diamond2005}.
+Although such applications have additional important physics, the 2D RBC model may provide insight as an especially simple system in which convection drives strong zonal flow.
+Systematic parameter studies of windy convection in 2D RBC were carried out by \citet{goluskin2014convectively} and \citet{wang2020zonal}.